Medicine Doctorate-WWAMI (MD)

 Special Note: This course is taught in a 1-week intensive format.

-MD A605 Medicine, Health, and Society 3 Credits
+MD A605 Medicine, Health and Society II 3 Credits

 Emphasizes core concepts needed for clinical practice in the changing healthcare environment.
 Explores areas related to humanism in medicine, including the themes of health systems, systems improvements, diversity, health equity, ethics, social determinants of health, and global population and public health.